QuakeEngines/QuArK_quake_editor-clone/source/branches/DanielPharos/DELPHI-README.txt

     components are by myself (Armin Rigo) and covered by the GNU GPL.

 4) Only then you can open the "QuArK.dpr" project.
-Be careful that the source on CVS does not include (on purpose) a file "QuArK.cfg" which would give the compiling options of the project, because this file contains absolute paths.
+Be careful that the source on cvs does not include (on purpose) a file "QuArK.cfg" which would give the compiling options of the project, because this file contains absolute paths.
    You have to open the Project, Options dialog box and configure a few things: